JanssenProject/jans/docs/admin/auth-server/endpoints/token.md

 to them.

 Tokens granted by this endpoint depends on grant type and scopes that are specified in the token request.
-The token endpoint is used with every authorization grant except for the implicit grant type (since an access token is issued directly).
+The token endpoint is used with every authorization grant type except for the implicit grant type (since an access token is issued directly).

 Based on request, this endpoint can grant following types of tokens: